Ford GT90: The Greatest Supercar That Never Was?January 5th, 2020

-While many cars of the 1990s were blobby-shaped messes, the Ford GT90 defied trends, providing an awesome supercar design that holds up as well today is it did 19 years ago when it debuted at the 1995 Detroit Auto Show.
+While many cars of the 1990s were blobby-shaped messes, the Ford GT90 defied trends, providing an awesome supercar design that holds up nearly as well today is it did 25 years ago when it debuted at the 1995 Detroit Auto Show.

-Here’s some great old footage from a 1995 episode of Top Gear, where Jeremy Clarkson takes the concept out on the track (minus its turbochargers) – and shows off what might have been the first ever implementation of blind spot monitoring:
+Here’s some great old footage from a 1995 episode of Top Gear, in which a much younger Jeremy Clarkson takes the concept car out on the track (minus its turbochargers) – and shows off what might have been the first ever implementation of blind spot monitoring:

 Inside, the car didn’t quite knock it out of the park like it did outside.
 While I appreciate the racing style cockpit, the cobalt blue is just downright hideous.
-Swap it out with some charcoal grey Nappa leather with contrast stitching, black Alcantara and carbon fiber trim and I’ll be happy.
+Swap it out with some charcoal grey Nappa leather with contrast stitching, black Alcantara, and carbon fiber trim and I’d be much happier.